9 Ways to Prevent Data Bias in Predictive ModelsReading time: 6 minutes

 “If the data you work with has some inherent biases, the model will not only learn those biases but will end up amplifying them,” says Stas Sajin at Towards Data Science.
 Prevent the model from drawing conclusions that amplify stereotypes as a result of data bias.

 If you set out to remove signifiers of ethnicity, gender, or another particular trait, don’t forget to watch for proxy data.
 These are data points that don’t directly state information, but stand in for that information.
 If a particular zip code has a majority Hispanic population, including address information in your sample could serve the same function as ethnicity and lead to a similarly biased result.
 Consider using census data instead; this can help to generalize your findings to more universal characteristics that any zip code could have.

 It is critical to ensure that you’re working with balanced data.
 Make sure populations are not over- or under-represented.
 This is where Prejudice Bias can unconsciously work its way into your data.

 When compiling a set of data that measures activities commonly conducted by either men or women, you might consider oversampling women working in traditionally male roles, or vice versa, to prevent the model from extrapolating towards a biased outcome.

 7. Build the Model Yourself

 Ensure your predictive model is bias-free by building it yourself!
 It’s much less complicated than it sounds, using today’s intuitive predictive modeling tools.
-Veera, by Rapid Insight, has a user-friendly interface that anyone can use to build a predictive model while ensuring that bias doesn’t taint its utility.
+Rapid Insight has a user-friendly interface that anyone can use to build a predictive model while ensuring that bias doesn’t taint its utility.